NielsMol/Fairheart-in-the-cloud-with-Galaxy/tutorials/object storage.md

 #### note
 Check if mounted CEPH image is under /mnt/name_datadisk\
 change all data2 names to /mnt/name_datadisk\
-See md or tutorial on how to add a datadisk to the VM
+See md or tutorial on how to add a datadisk to the VM\
+later if needed you can upgrade your VM with easy plug and play a brand new big CEPH image\
+just be sure to add it to ``/templates.galaxy/config/object_store_conf.xml`` in the right format

+#### installing ditributed Object store hierachical

 Create and install a datablock referd to previous chapters